kwertyops/byte-of-python/src/for_loop.md

 `range(N)` always starts the loop variable at `0` and ends at `N-1`.
 However, you can specify a different integer start value.

 `range(start, stop)` produces a sequence of integers beginning with `start` and ending one less than `stop`.
 Note that the value for `stop` is never included in the sequence.
-You can double-check yourself by confirmng that `stop-start` gives the total number of integers in the sequence.
+When you are writing a `for`-loop, you can double-check yourself by confirmng that `stop-start` gives the total number of integers in the sequence.

-Example: `range(1, 6)` produces the sequence `1, 2, 3, 4, 5`
+Example: `range(1, 6)` produces the sequence `1, 2, 3, 4, 5`.

 The `range()` function also allows you to control the step size.
-This means you can change the sequence so it doesn't increase by `1` from one number to the next.
+This means you can change the sequence so it increases by something other than `1` from one number to the next.

 `range(start, stop, step)`
 - start: (optional) is the first value of the sequence